The B.C. Games Society has unveiled a new design for the ceremonial podiums and medals that will be part of the B.C. Winter and B.C. Summer Games.

 The gold, silver, and bronze medals that are awarded to B.C.’s best young developing athletes have also been redesigned in collaboration with Kerr’s Recognition Services.

-The new medals are a modern design that is a keepsake for the medal winners.
+The new medals are a unique modern design that is a true keepsake for the medal winners.